lewisPowers/LOBSTR/README.md

 ### Repeat this process as often as you'd like to make a snapshot of your assets and their info, anytime!

 Did this program help you?
 Is there additional features you'd like to see?
-Would you like to collaborate to make this better?
+Would you like to collaborate and help make this better?
 Please feel free to let me know!
 Telegram: @Aquarian_Diver

 #### Donations: